rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 **Troubleshooting Windows environment setups:**

-* If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package](http://sourceforge.net/projects/mingw/files/MinGW/Base/pthreads-w32/pthreads-w32-2.8.0-3/).
-It seems this must be installed by hand, as far as I can tell:
+* If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package]

-    cd /mingw; lzma -d -c /path/to/downloaded/libpthread-2.8.0-3-mingw32-dll-2.tar.lzma | tar xf -
+    C:\MinGW\bin>mingw-get.exe upgrade "libpthread==2.8.0-3"

 ### OSX